 The term Marketplace refers to a broad concept of online sales.
-On this type of platform, products from different sellers are advertised, offering the customer a wide range of options.
-In other words, a marketplace is a platform that provides products and services from numerous sellers, which can be purchased by various customers with specific demands.
+On this type of platform, products from different sellers are advertised, thus offering a very wide range of options to the customer.
+In other words, a marketplace is a platform that offers products and services from numerous sellers, which can be purchased by various customers with specific demands.

 Three types of companies can be distinguished in this sector: those that focus on products, such as Amazon; others that focus on offering services, such as Uber; and finally, those that combine both, such as DoorDash, which offers products (food) and services (delivery).